 Inflammation of the gallbladder, known as cholecystitis, can be cause for removal.
 It is most commonly caused by gallstones but can also be the result of a tumor, blocked bile duct, viral infection, or impaired blood flow.

-The procedure to remove a gallbladder affected by cholecystitis is more or less identical to removal due to gallstones, and the recovery process should be comparably swift.
+The procedure to remove a gallbladder affected by cholecystitis is more or less identical to removal due to gallstones, and the recovery process should be comparable.

-We understand that every surgery, major or minor, can be a challenging experience and the compassionate staff at Puyallup Surgical Consultants will support you through your care process.
+We understand that every surgery, major or minor, can be a challenging experience.
+The compassionate staff at Proliance Puyallup Surgeons will support you through the entire process.